Ellpeck/MLEM/Docs/articles/text_formatting.md

 ```cs
 tokenizedString.Draw(gameTime, spriteBatch, position, font, color, scale, depth);
 ```
-Note that, if your tokenized text contains any animations, you have to updated the tokenized string every `Update` call like so:
+Note that, if your tokenized text contains any animations, you have to update the tokenized string every `Update` call like so:
 ```cs
 tokenizedString.Update(gameTime);
 ```